Skip to content

-Learn exactly how to calculate Body Mass Index (BMI), understand what your result means, see the BMI charts by age and gender, and discover the limitations of BMI as a health metric.
+Learn exactly how to calculate BMI, what your result means, how to read the BMI charts by age and gender, and the real limitations of the metric.

 Share: